Stv-devl/Stv-devl/README.md

 </div>

 ## Featured Projects

 1. [**SyncData**](https://github.com/Stv-devl/SyncData)
   A **full-stack cloud storage** application built with **Next.js**, **Tailwind CSS**, **Node.js**, **Stripe**, and **MongoDB**.
    SyncData enables users to **upload, organize, share, and manage** their files.

 ## Working on

+I'm currently working on a SaaS solution with AI integration to facilitate construction management.

 ## Contact Me